OpenMOSE/RWKV-Infer/README.md

    - flash-linear-attention @ sustcsonglin

 ## known issues
-   - Slightly degradation model perplexity. (maybe because of my monkey code..)
+   - Slightly degradation model perplexity. - solved on 2024.08.17 fix prob select of 1st token

 ## ToDo for me
-   - Improve FLA Stability on bf16
+   - Improve FLA Stability on bf16 - maybe done.
-   - Mixture of State Experts
+   - Mixture of State Experts. in coding.
+   - Speculative Decoding(In Experiment. but hit rate is low.....
+14b + 0.4b(hitrate only below 10%..))

 2024 OpenMOSE